mvolkmann/blog/src/swift/TestFlight.md

 ### Part 6 - Adding External Testing Users

+1. If "External Testing" does not appear in the left nav, click the "+" after "Internal Testing", enter any name, and click the "Create" button.
+   This will trigger "External Testing" to appear in the left nav.
 1. Click the "+" after "External Testing" in the left nav.
 1. Enter a group name.
 1. Click the "Create" button.